 Learn more about cluster sizing.

-Pipelines allow you to specify the number of CPUs and amount of memory to be given to the Spark driver and to each Spark executor.
-Because the driver doesn't do much work, its' default of 1 CPU and 2 GB of memory is generally enough to run most pipelines.
-You may need to increase the memory for pipelines that contain many stages or large schemas.
+Pipelines let you specify the number of CPUs and amount of memory to be given to the Spark driver and to each Spark executor.
+The driver doesn't do much work.
+Therefore, the default value of 1 CPU and 2 GB of memory is enough to run most pipelines.
+You might need to increase the memory for pipelines that contain many stages or large schemas.
 The number of CPUs assigned to an executor determines the number of tasks the executor can run in parallel.

 Learn more about resources.